-Upon completion of this course, the student will be able to:

-- 1. define the feminist (woman-centered) perspective and methods of studying women as they relate to the sociological discipline; - 2. critique the history of women's health and the effect of feminist movements upon health status, health research, and the health care of women: - 3. evaluate ways in which women's groups have brought about social change, particularly in the area of health related public policy (e.g., access and preconceptions by professionals); - 4. analyze the impact of social class and race upon women's physical, mental and emotional lives and their places in society; - 5. discuss critical findings and implications of selected research studies exploring various health and health care issues of women; - 6. analyze the types of research utilized in the study of women's health using major research studies as examples; - 7. distinguish the scientific method from hearsay in interpreting material written about women's health in popular news;
+Upon completion of this course, the student will be able to: 1. define the feminist (woman-centered) perspective and methods of studying women as they relate to the sociological discipline; 2. critique the history of women's health and the effect of feminist movements upon health status, health research, and the health care of women;

+3. evaluate ways in which women's groups have brought about social change, particularly in the area of health related public policy (e.g., access and preconceptions by professionals);

+4. analyze the impact of intersectional identities upon women's physical, mental and emotional lives and their places in society;

+5. discuss critical findings and implications of selected research studies exploring various health and health care issues of women;

+6. analyze the types of research utilized in the study of women's health using major research studies as examples;

+7. distinguish the scientific method from hearsay in interpreting material written about women's health in popular news;

-- 8. discuss the status and trends in the health of women and their care, with special attention to the differences among ethnic and racial subgroups and the impact of poverty; - 9. analyze the impact of socializing agents on body image, self esteem, and the occurrence of eating disorders; - 10. evaluate the cycle of violence in intimate partner relationships and analyze the contributing social, political, cultural, and generational factors to the prevalence of violence against women; - 11. differentiate selected physiological changes a woman's body undergoes (e.g., menarche, pregnancy, childbirth, menopause, aging) and their psychosocial impact; - 12. analyze the politics of women's reproductive rights and its impact on attitudes, policy, and access; - 13. evaluate alternative health care methods; - 14. discuss the common diseases and disorders of women (e.g., STIs, cancers, PCOS, PID, Heart Disease, etc.) such as: description, causes, prevalence, risk factors, symptoms, treatment, and prevention measures; 15. analyze the impact of tobacco, alcohol and substance abuse on women's health; - 16. evaluate the social, cultural, and political challenges facing women with disabilities; and - 17. generate a plan to make informed decisions to enhance personal health status.
+8. discuss the status and trends in the health of women and their care, with special attention to the differences among ethnic and racial subgroups and the impact of poverty;

+9. analyze the impact of socializing agents on body image, self esteem, and the occurrence of eating disorders;

+10. evaluate the cycle of violence in intimate partner relationships and analyze the contributing social, political, cultural, and generational factors to the prevalence of violence against women;

+11. differentiate selected physiological changes a woman's body undergoes (e.g., menarche, pregnancy, childbirth, menopause, aging) and their psychosocial impact;

+12. analyze the politics of women's reproductive rights and its impact on attitudes, policy, and access;

+13. analyze the difference between efforts toward reproductive rights and the broader goals of the reproductive justice movement;

+14. evaluate alternative health care methods;

+15. discuss the common diseases and disorders of women (e.g., STIs, cancers, PCOS, PID, Heart Disease, etc.) such as: description, causes, prevalence, risk factors, symptoms, treatment, and prevention measures; 16. analyze the impact of addiction on women's health, including sociopolitical issues, stigma, and access to services; 17. evaluate the social, cultural, and political challenges facing women with disabilities; and

+18. generate a plan to make informed decisions to enhance personal health status.

+19. evaluate the role of individual and collective action on social policy, access, and/or education of women's health issues.